pryv/config-template-pryv.io/pryv.io/single node/INSTALL.md

   * Copy the configuration tarball to the root of the directory.
   * Untar the configuration in place.

-You should have the three following entries now:
+You should have the four following entries now:

   * A file called `run-pryv`.
 This is your startup script.
   * A file called `pryv.yml`.
 This is the docker-compose script that is